Xueyuan-ren/TransactionMerging/README.md

 # TransactionMerging
-This is the repository to provide implementation artifacts for paper submission.
+This is the repository to provide implementation artifacts for the paper submission.